 Many people with lactose intolerance can’t tolerate milk and other dairy products, and they avoid many dairy-containing foods (

-Lentils are among the richest sources of plant-based protein you can eat, making them an excellent choice if you’re following a vegetarian or vegan diet.
+Lentils are among the richest sources of plant-based protein, making them an excellent choice if you follow a vegetarian or vegan diet.

 Red meat can be a part of a healthy diet, but it’s best to moderate your intake.
 Consuming high amounts of red meat has been linked to a higher risk of developing certain health conditions, including colorectal cancer (